 Key features: Chrome extension, 65+ search filters, email sequences, CRM integrations (Salesforce, HubSpot), intent data on higher tiers.

-Pricing: Free plan available.
-Basic $49/user/mo (annual), Professional $99/user/mo, Organization $119/user/mo.
+Pricing: Starting free (with a paid Basic at $49/user/mo annual), Professional $99/user/mo, Organization $119/user/mo.
 Credit overages cost $0.20 each.

 3. Lusha - Good for Quick LinkedIn Contact Reveals